awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-creating.md

 ------
 #### [ AWS CLI ]

 To create a fleet with the AWS CLI, open a command line window and use the `create-fleet` command to define a new fleet\.
-See complete documentation on this command in the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-fleet.html)\.
+See complete documentation on this command in the [AWS CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-fleet.html)\.
 [Get and install the AWS Command Line Interface tool\.](https://aws.amazon.com/cli/)

 The example `create-fleet` request shown below creates a new fleet with the following characteristics:
 + The fleet will use c5\.large On\-Demand Instances with the operating system that is appropriate for the selected game build\.